ryan-kp-miller/Chicago-Crime-Analysis/README.md

 My main goal for this model was to accurately predict whether an arrest will be made for a crime in the city of Chicago.

 Because of the large amount of data available, I decided to rely on non-parametric models.
-The two I tried were the Random Forest algorithm (sklearn's implementation) and the Feed-Forward Neural Network (using tensorflow.keras' Sequential model with Dense and Dropout layers).
+Two of the models I tried were the Random Forest algorithm (sklearn's implementation) and the Feed-Forward Neural Network (using tensorflow.keras' Sequential model with Dense and Dropout layers).
 To speed up the model tuning phase, I only used the most recent 100,000 crimes from the training set.

 After performing hyper-parameter tuning on both models, I was able to achieve 87.7% accuracy.
 At first glance, this seems to be a good score, but the validation set I was using during hyper-parameter tuning only had an 19.4% arrest rate, so just predicting no arrest every time would achieve an accuracy score of 80.6%.
 In order to ensure that the issue wasn't the subset of data I was using to train the models, I also trained both using the entire training set but wasn't able to achieve a better accuracy.